Kyriosity/read-write/README+/software/ArcDeco/README.md

 **_Coding_**, **_development_**, **_design_**, and **_architecture_** are tied, overlapping, and loosely-ordered role-driven processes.

-### Many projects' modest size and lifetime, banality, and isolated work on them will shrink the pie to a bar .&thinsp;.&thinsp;. ⬇️
+### Many projects' modest size and lifetime, banality, and isolated work on them will shrink the pie to a bar.&thinsp;.&thinsp;. ⬇️

 <picture><img align="center" alt="&nbsp; &nbsp;ArcDeco view at casual stand-alone projects" src="../../_rsc/_img/ArcDeco/C-D-D-A_midiPrj.jpg" /></picture><br />
 <h3>⬆️ .&thinsp;.&thinsp;.  <ins>&thinsp; theorization around which will be fetched out of thin air</ins>  .&thinsp;.&thinsp;.<br ></h3>